Skip to content

 2. To create an API proxy component, follow the instructions in Develop an API Proxy: Step 1.
 This opens the Resources pane, where you can define resources for the API proxy.

-3. In the Resources pane, follow the steps given below to add resources:
+3. In the Resources pane, add the following resources:

-4. To remove the five default resources that start with /*, click the delete icon corresponding to each resource.
-This marks the resources for deletion.
+4. Remove the five default resources that start with /* by clicking the delete icon corresponding to each resource.

 5. Click Save.
-The API resources will be as follows:
+The API resources will look like this:

 API resources